tesseract-ocr/tessdoc/Documentation.md

 plus description of [unicharambigs](https://github.com/tesseract-ocr/tesseract/blob/master/doc/unicharset.5.asc) files

-## Doxygen

-Documentation of tesseract generated from source code by [doxygen](http://www.doxygen.org) can be found on [tesseract-ocr.github.io](https://tesseract-ocr.github.io/index.html)

 ## Insight.io

 Documentation of tesseract generated from source code by [insight.io](https://www.insight.io/) can be found at https://www.insight.io/github.com/tesseract-ocr/tesseract

+## Doxygen (from July 2015)

+Documentation of tesseract generated from source code as of July 2015 by [doxygen](http://www.doxygen.org) can be found on [tesseract-ocr.github.io](https://tesseract-ocr.github.io/index.html)

 ## FAQ